tinkoff-ai/exact/README.md

 # EXACT
-PyTorch implementation of the EXACT loss function for accuracy optimization via gradient descent.
+The original PyTorch implementation of the EXACT loss function for accuracy optimization via gradient descent.

 See [EXACT: How to Train Your Accuracy (2022)](https://arxiv.org/pdf/2205.09615.pdf) for more details.